Eshanpokhrel/market-basket-analysis/README.md

 - **Scalable Backend:**
   - A robust backend built with Express.js to manage data processing and facilitate communication with the database.
-  - Integrates MongoDB for efficient storage and retrieval of transactional data
+  - Integrates MySQL for efficient storage and retrieval of transactional data